reactioncommerce/reaction/docs/faq.md

 ### Do you support multiple languages?

 Yes.
-We recently launched [internationalization support](https://github.com/reactioncommerce/reaction-core/blob/master/docs/i18n.md) for 14 languages, and we will be adding in additional coverage and localization soon.
+We have [internationalization support](https://github.com/reactioncommerce/reaction-core/blob/master/docs/i18n.md) for numerous languages, and we support currency conversion and localized currency formats.

 ### What is the pricing/licensing model?